jellyfin/jellyfin-mpv-shim/README.md

 ## Linux Installation

 If you are on Linux, you can install via pip.
-You'll need [libmpv1](https://github.com/Kagami/mpv.js/blob/master/README.md#get-libmpv).
+You'll need [libmpv1](https://github.com/Kagami/mpv.js/blob/master/README.md#get-libmpv) or `mpv` installed.
 ```bash
 sudo pip3 install --upgrade jellyfin-mpv-shim
 ```